-- (a) The sustained maximum net output over four (4) consecutive hours. - (b) A combined cycle station's winter DMNC rating is determined on the basis of the average ambient and cooling system temperature experienced at the time of the Transmission District's winter peak during the previous four (4) Winter Capability Periods. - (c) A combined cycle station's summer DMNC rating is determined on the basis of the average ambient and cooling system temperature experienced at the time of the Transmission District's summer peak during the previous four (4) Summer Capability Periods. - (d) The In cases where the sum of the DMNC of individual units in a combined cycle plant cannot be is greater than the capacityDMNC of the plantstation taken as a whole; and/or the sum of the DMNC of individual units under a single PTID cannot be greater than the DMNC of the PTID taken as a single station.
-Each, each unit is assigned a rating by distributing the plant DMNC among the units.
+- (a) The sustained maximum net output over four (4) consecutive hours. - (b) A combined cycle station's winter DMNC rating is determined on the basis of the average ambient and cooling system temperature experienced at the time of the Transmission District's winter peak during the previous four (4) Winter Capability Periods. - (c) A combined cycle station's summer DMNC rating is determined on the basis of the average ambient and cooling system temperature experienced at the time of the Transmission District's summer peak during the previous four (4) Summer Capability Periods. - (d) The sum of the DMNC of individual units in a combined cycle operation cannot be greater than the capacity of the station taken as a whole; and/or the sum of the DMNC of individual units under a single PTID cannot be greater than the capacity of the PTID taken as a single station.
+Each such unit is assigned a rating by distributing the combined Capacity among the units comprising the PTID.